shannonpeng/shannonpeng.com/app/content/projects/plix.md

 Plix is built with Node.js and Express, and it interfaces with a MongoDB database using [Mongoose](https://mongoosejs.com/).
 The frontend uses jQuery, [Handlebars.js](https://handlebarsjs.com/) templating, and the [SASS](https://sass-lang.com/) CSS preprocessor.

-We also brought in [Google Maps API](https://developers.google.com/maps/documentation/) to render a map and grab the user's location, [Socket.IO](https://socket.io) to implement real-time updating boards and leaderboards, and the [jscolor](http://jscolor.com/) library to create a color picker.
+We also brought in [Google Maps API](https://developers.google.com/maps/documentation/) to render a map and grab the user's location, [SocketIO](https://socket.io) to implement real-time updating boards and leaderboards, and the [jscolor](http://jscolor.com/) library to create a color picker.

 ## What I Learned

 Jessica and I worked closely across all aspects of Plix, splitting the code at a fine-grain level.
 Through this project, I strengthened my web development skills across the full stack.

-On the backend, I learned how to implement sessions and user authentication, and I became more familiar with Javascript callback functions, MongoDB schemas, and Socket.IO.
+On the backend, I learned how to implement sessions and user authentication, and I became more familiar with Javascript callback functions, MongoDB schemas, and SocketIO.
 On the frontend, I gained experience with sending HTTP requests, templating with Handlebars, and writing SASS/CSS to create Plix's playful look.

 ## What's Next

-There are so many directions in which we could take Plix!
+There are many directions in which we could take Plix!
 Here are a few ideas we came up with:

 - **Create a board:** To initialize Plix with boards, we manually looked up latitude and longitude values for every dorm on campus and wrote a script to add them to the database.
 Creating new boards seems like the next feature to add as Plix begins to reach users outside of MIT and Boston.
 - **Plix in AR:** One current downside of Plix is that it lives inside your laptop screen.
 To make the experience more seamless, we imagine embedding Plix in AR, so that murals can be viewed in the physical world, and it's easier to discover more murals as you travel.
 - **Brands and businesses:** Brands and businesses could create sponsored Plix boards at their locations as a way to attract more visitors.

 One small thing we're proud of is Plix's name.
-It's a spin on the word *pixel*, and we think it makes a pretty catchy verb.
+It's a spin on the word *pixel*, and we think it makes for a pretty catchy verb.
 Maybe it'll catch on one day — for now, we'll Plix on!